ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 ## Total Energy Convergence Threshold

-DFT is an iterative process.
-We self-consistenly solve the Kohn-Sham equations for the ground-state electron density, i.e. until we meet convergence.
-The criteria for convergence is defined as when the total energy between successive scf iterations is below a certain value, called the convergence threshold.
-This can play a crucial role in determining the accuracy and and stability of the results.
+In a DFT calculation, the Kohn-Sham wavefunctions which minimize the total energy are found using a self-consistent procedure: one starts with an initial guess for the density, constructs the Kohn-Sham potential and then solves the Kohn-Sham equations to obtain the Kohn-Sham wavefunctions.
+These can then be used to find a new density and this procedure is repeated until self-consistency is achieved.
+Usually, we monitor the total energy and stop the self-consistent cycle when its change (relative to the previous iteration) is below a certain threshold.
+This threshold is a convergence parameter and must be chosen sufficiently small such that physically meaningful results are obtained.

-Let's look at a brief view of an example of the CO input file stored in `01_carbon_monoxide/01_convergence_threshold`.
+Let's take at a look at the input file for a carbon monoxide (CO) molecule in `01_carbon_monoxide/01_convergence_threshold`.

 !!! tip annotate "Tip: In-code annotations"
     Click (1) to see notes on the input tags.